vuldin/raw-post-mod/README.md

 # Raw post mod
-Adds a new field `content_rawmod` to the post response from Wordpress API that contains a modified JSON version of the post's raw content.
+Adds new fields `content_rawmod` and `excerpt_rawmod` to the post response from Wordpress API that contains a modified JSON version of the post's raw content.

 ## Install
 This plugin will be available from the [Wordpress plugin directory](https://wordpress.org/plugins/) once it has gone through the approval process.